mcoffman1/iot_shared/Direct Communication/Socket Communication/GROOV EPIC/readme.md

 ### **Step 2: Find the IP Address**

 Once connected, identify the IP address of your groov EPIC.
-In this example, the IP address is: 192.168.20.49
+In this example, the IP address is: IP.ADDRESS

 <div align="center">
   <img src="IMAGES/image2.jpeg" width="720" height="1279">